top of page

 France

 Visiting the South Coast of France.
-Marseille.

 Marseille is the second-largest city in France, nestled along the breathtaking view of the Mediterranean Sea.
 The city is framed by dramatic cliffs and the iconic Calanques National Park, known for its rugged coastline, hidden coves, and pristine beaches.
 Marseille is steeped in history, dating back over 2,600 years, making it one of the oldest cities in France.